surveysolutions/docs/content/questionnaire-designer/techniques/text-substitution.md

 +++

-In Survey Solutions the questionnaire designer may design questionnaires that use text substitution, denoted with an identifier enclosed in percentage signs, like so: <TT>%varname%</TT>.
+In Survey Solutions it is possible to design questionnaires that use text substitution, denoted with an identifier enclosed in percentage signs, like so: <TT>%varname%</TT>.

 In other software this may be known under the term "*text piping*", "*answer piping*", "*text propagation*", etc.